rcar-community/qa-support/README.md

-# sparrow-hawk-doc
+# qa-support
-Github pages for sparrow-hawk board
+Discussions for QA support